smintio/Portals-Components-SDK/Examples/Frontend/README.md

 *Page template ID and page type*

 Each Smint.io Portals page template has an ID that is being defined by the developer of the page template.
-Please prefix your page template IDs by your domain (e.g. *smintio-* or *smint-io-*) to avoid ID clashes.
+Please prefix your page template IDs by your partner ID (e.g. `smintio-`) to avoid ID clashes.
 On top of that it is assigned to a page type.
 There is a predefined list of page types (see below) which is maintained by Smint.io.
 If you need an additional page type, please get in touch.